This post may contain affiliate links. Please see our disclosure policy.

 • Leaving chicken drumsticks skin on helps the chicken to become crispy.
 Skinless chicken will be delicious too, just not as crispy.

-• I make this recipe in my Cosori air fryer and 20 minutes cook time was perfect.
+• I make air fryer chicken drumsticks in my Cosori air fryer and 20 minutes cook time was perfect.
 Because all air fryers are different, you may need to adjust cooking time by 2-5 minutes.

 • If making more than 4-6 drumsticks, prepare the chicken in batches.
 To get the crunchy skin, avoid overlapping or having drumsticks touch in the basket.